New council homes FAQs

 Rehousing and rebuilding

 Occasionally we’ll look to rebuild existing buildings.
-This is done sensitively and working alongside residents who agree that there is a need to deliver new homes that better meet their needs and those of the wider community.
+This is done sensitively and we work closely with residents to meet their needs and those of the wider community.

 How will I benefit from new homes?